-This is only supported using short range links and is not a replacement for the 1530, 1550, and 1570 series access points which support bridging.
+This is only supported using short range links and is not a replacement for the 1530 and 1570 series access points which support bridging.

-The following items are not supported for AP 702, AP1040, AP1140, AP1260, AP1600, AP2600, AP3500 and AP3600 bridging:
+The following are not supported on AP 702 for bridging:

 - The distance CLI command: long-range links over 1 km currently are not supported; therefore, the distance command is not supported. - Outdoor MIMO bridging using external antennas has not been fully tested and is not fully supported with this release.